Bristol Cars: New ownership

-In September 1969, only a month before the unveiling of the new Bristol 411 at the Earl's Court Motor Show, Sir George White (as he had become) suffered a serious accident in his Bristol 410.
+In September 1969, only a month before the unveiling of the new Bristol 411 at the Earl's Court Motor Show, Sir George S.M.
+White suffered a serious accident in his Bristol 410.
 The car was only superficially damaged, but he suffered severe trauma.

 As time passed it became clear that he would never regain his health sufficiently to return to full-time work.
 To safeguard the future of his workforce, he decided in 1973 to sell his majority shareholding to Crook.
 As the ties with the White family were severed, British Aerospace requested the company to move its factory from Filton Aerodrome and it found new premises in nearby Patchway.
 The showroom on Kensington High Street became the head office, with Crook shuttling between the two in Bristol's light aircraft.

 Under Crook's direction the company produced at least six types, the names of which were largely borrowed from Bristol's aeronautical past: the Beaufighter, Blenheim, Britannia and Brigand.